Daniel-Heo/realtrans/README.md

 ( cf. At first, downloading the model may take a long time. )

+## Hallucination Filter (Filters out results that are unrelated to the voice.)

+File ) hallucination_filter.json

+ex) en : English base https://www.andiamo.co.uk/resources/iso-language-codes/
+    "en": [
+	 "you", -> Filter sentences that match exactly.
+         "*Thank*", -> Filters sentences containing Thank.
+         "(Oh)", -> Filtered when Oh appears repeatedly and takes up more than 50% of the sentence.
+         "[www.rrr.org]", -> If there is a difference of about 2 characters between www.rrr.org, it will be filtered.
+	]

 ## Support Language

 UI : Korean, English, German, Spanish, French, Italian, Japanese, Portuguese, Russian, Chinese, Arabic, Hindi